On holomorphic maps and Generalized Complex Geometry: Holomorphic maps between generalized complex manifolds

 Next, we give examples of holomorphic maps between generalized complex manifolds.

 \begin{exm} The classical holomorphic maps, the Poisson morphisms between symplectic manifolds, and their products are, obviously, holomorphic maps between generalized complex manifolds.\\

-Moreover, by Proposition \ref{prop:ogc_basic}\,, any holomorphic map $\phi:(M,L_M)\to(N,L_N)$ between generalized complex manifolds is, locally, of this form on an open neighbourhood of each regular point of $L_M$ on which $\phi$ has constant rank. \end{exm}
+Moreover, by Proposition \ref{prop:ogc_basic}\,, any holomorphic map $\phi:(M,L_M)\to(N,L_N)$ between generalized complex manifolds is of this form, up to $B$-field transformations, on an open neighbourhood of each regular point of $L_M$ on which $\phi$ has constant rank. \end{exm}

 \begin{exm} Let $G$ be a compact Lie group endowed with the generalized complex structures $L=L\bigl(\Cal,{\rm i}\,\o\bigr)$ of Example \ref{exm:normal_GC_on_Lie_groups}\,.\\